coding-blocks/codingblocks.com1/README.md

 ## Contributions and PR

  - PRs should be generated against `master`
- - Wait for `@codingblocks-bot` to deploy site and paste link of preview
+ - Wait for `@codingblocks-bot` to deploy the site and paste the link of preview
  - Check preview.
 If all good, then only `PR -> master` merge is made

 ## Build Setup